 13. “If someone grabs you, you can't beat them with strength but you can by outsmarting them.
 If you are grabbed around the waist from behind, pinch the attacker either under the arm between the elbow and armpit or in the upper inner thigh -- HARD.
 One woman in a class this guy taught told him she used the underarm pinch on a guy who was trying to date rape her and was so upset she broke through the skin and tore out muscle strands the guy needed stitches [sic].
 Try pinching yourself in those places as hard as you can stand it; it hurts.”

-HIGHLY DOUBTFUL: Just like a victim clawing at a strangler’s hands doesn’t stop him from choking the life out of her, pinching is far too mild a tactic to attempt while suddenly being attacked by a stranger.
+HIGHLY DOUBTFUL: An attacker's adrenaline will minimize the discomfort of a pinch.
+Just like a victim clawing at a strangler’s hands doesn’t stop him from choking the life out of her, pinching is far too mild a tactic to attempt while suddenly being attacked.
 Besides, he’s got three other limbs to use as weapons before he even notices a silly pinch.

-Further, I very much doubt the truth of the story.
+Further, the details of the story aren't credible.
 To tear through the layers of very tough fascia surrounding muscle fascicles and bundles requires the grip of a lumberjack or a pair of pliers.

 Pinching might help convince a date rapist that you truly mean “NO!” but it surely won’t debilitate him – it’s more of an annoyance – if he even notices it.
 So go ahead and pinch a date rapist to emphasize your “NO!” but be very ready to immediately follow up with the following strategies that are far more effective.
 See Rape Escape Options - Ultimate.